---

 title: "Deploying a Multinational Holding - HMD Corp's Architecture"

-description: "How we structured HMD Corp across four divisions - Technology, Finance, Entertainment, and Commercial - and the technical infrastructure that connects them."
+description: "How we structured HMD Corp across four divisions and the technical infrastructure that connects them"

 readingTime: "3 min read"